-PACT is a warm, welcoming and professional agency open to a wide range of people including couples or single people, people from the Black and Minority Ethnic community and LGBT+, who can consider adopting children over four years old, sibling groups of two or more children, children with a black or minority ethnic background and children who may have physical or learning disabilities.
+PACT is a warm, welcoming and professional agency open to a wide range of people including couples or single people, people from Black, mixed and minority ethnic backgrounds and LGBT+ people.
+In particular, PACT is looking for people who can consider adopting children who wait the longest in care such as children aged over four years old, sibling groups of two or more children, children from Black, mixed or minority ethnic backgrounds and children who may have physical or learning disabilities.

-Nicola* and her husband Mike* adopted Amelia*, who has cerebal palsy, when she was 18 months old through PACT.
+Nicola* and her husband Mike* adopted Amelia*, who has cerebral palsy, when she was 18 months old through PACT.

 Nicola, who is a teacher, said she definitely felt that her professional experience had helped her become an adoptive parent.

 “Having worked with children for many years, from a variety of backgrounds, I had a good understanding of children’s needs and child development.
 I had also seen so many children change in such a positive way when they get the right teacher.
 I felt I could relate this to parenting.

 “I had a good understanding of the need to have firm, fair boundaries for children and I understood children thrive with clear routine that is based on love and respect.
 Working in a school helped me develop the patience I needed to help our child through the tough times, and to understand all children can change for the better when they know you believe in them.”

 Nicola added that her understanding and awareness of the systems that surround children, especially children with additional needs, had also really helped when they needed to get support for Amelia.